1948 Arab–Israeli War: Negev

-On 19 October, Operation Ha-Har commenced in the Jerusalem Corridor, while a naval battle also took place near Majdal (now Ashkelon), with three Israeli corvettes facing an Egyptian corvette with air support.
+On 19 October, Operation Ha-Har began in the Jerusalem Corridor, while a naval battle also took place near Majdal, with three Israeli corvettes facing an Egyptian corvette with air support.
 An Israeli sailor was killed and four wounded, and two of the ships were damaged.
 One Egyptian plane was shot down, but the corvette escaped.
 Israeli naval vessels also shelled Majdal on 17 October, and Gaza on 21 October, with air support from the Israeli Air Force.
 The same day, the IDF captured Beersheba, and took 120 Egyptian soldiers prisoner.
 On 22 October, Israeli naval commandos using explosive boats sank the Egyptian flagship Emir Farouk, and damaged an Egyptian minesweeper.

 On 9 November 1948, the IDF launched Operation Shmone to capture the Tegart fort in the village of Iraq Suwaydan.
 The fort's Egyptian defenders had previously repulsed eight attempts to take it, including two during Operation Yoav.
 Israeli forces bombarded the fort before an assault with artillery and airstrikes by B-17 bombers.
 After breaching the outlying fences without resistance, the Israelis blew a hole in the fort's outer wall, prompting the 180 Egyptian soldiers manning the fort to surrender without a fight.
 The defeat prompted the Egyptians to evacuate several nearby positions, including hills the IDF had failed to take by force.
 Meanwhile, IDF forces took Iraq Suwaydan itself after a fierce battle, losing 6 dead and 14 wounded.

 From 5 to 7 December, the IDF conducted Operation Assaf to take control of the Western Negev.
 The main assaults were spearheaded by mechanised forces, while Golani Brigade infantry covered the rear.
 An Egyptian counterattack was repulsed.
 The Egyptians planned another counterattack, but it failed after Israeli aerial reconnaissance revealed Egyptian preparations, and the Israelis launched a preemptive strike.
 About 100 Egyptians were killed, and 5 tanks were destroyed, with the Israelis losing 5 killed and 30 wounded.

-On 22 December, the IDF launched Operation Horev (also called Operation Ayin).
+On 22 December, the IDF launched Operation Horev, also called Operation Ayin.
 The goal of the operation was to drive all remaining Egyptian forces from the Negev, destroying the Egyptian threat on Israel's southern communities and forcing the Egyptians into a ceasefire.
 During five days of fighting, the Israelis secured the Western Negev, expelling all Egyptian forces from the area.